 RQ2: How can agile team decide which UX method is more appropriate for a particular user story?

-The aim of RQ2 is to identify the amount of effort regularly spent on each UX method.
-Then a mapping table will be designed showing what UXScore values suggest which methods are appropriate.
+The aim of RQ2 is to identify the amount of effort regularly spent on each UX method.[I will change the aim of RQ2] Then a mapping table will be designed showing what UXScore values suggest which methods are appropriate.

 Relevance to the Department